This message, which appears below as a lightly edited transcript, is the second part of “Spectacular Sins.”

 We are not playing games with theology when we talk about the sovereignty of God.
 We are not just throwing ideas around to try to create controversy.
 We are trying to say the gospel.
 You can’t have the gospel if God is not sovereign over Herod and Pilate and the Gentiles and the Jews and Judas and Peter and the nails and the spear and the crown and the cry.
 You can’t have the gospel.
 It is all just historical accident.
 It may be admirable in its sacrifice and love, but God can’t be doing anything for you.
 He can’t be crushing his Son.
 He can’t be making a curse for you.
 He can’t be loving you.
 I am not playing games with the sovereignty of God.
 I want you to come to the cross and not say that the substitutionary atonement is divine child abuse.
 I hate that.
 I am trying to rescue it for you.
 I am trying to preserve the Bible for you.
 I am trying to help you go to the cross and feel loved by the Father.

 If you get that, if you embrace that if you will embrace God’s sovereign action in the death of his Son through the sins of his enemies, if you will get that, then you will be saved.
 Embrace that.
 Embrace the Son’s death for you as a gift orchestrated by God who is on your side in that.
-If you will have that, you will be saved, the Son will be magnified and, C.J. and Rick and Steve and John and I will not have preached in vain.
+If you will have that, you will be saved, the Son will be magnified and, I will not have preached in vain.